isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 # Background

-A one-sample t-test is a statistical method used to determine whether the mean of a single sample significantly differs from a known or hypothesized population mean.
+A one-sample t-test is a statistical method used to determine whether the **mean of a single sample significantly differs from a known or hypothesized population mean**.

 This test is useful when the standard deviation of the population is unknown and when the sample size is small to moderate (<30).